Comparative Study of Virtual Machines and Containers for DevOps Developers: Choosing Between VMs and Containers

-If there is a need to run maximum number of a particular applications on minimum number of servers, the best option is to run the applications on the container.\cite{weaver} Deploying multiple instances of a single application in multiple containers are less troublesome in comparison to the Virtual Machines.
-One area in which containers have gained high usage is in the field of microservices where each container runs a single service as they can be scaled quickly with the use of containers\cite{strato}.
-Also, the hardware requirement for deploying multiple web servers in containers would be significantly less than doing so on virtual machines.
-But if we have to run really huge applications or databases that require multiple machines, choosing virtual machines would be a better choice.
+Running applications on containers is the best option if there is a need to maximize the number of applications on minimum servers.
+Deploying multiple instances of a single application in multiple containers is less troublesome compared to Virtual Machines.
+Containers are highly useful in microservices, where each container runs a single service, and they can be scaled quickly.
+Additionally, deploying multiple web servers in containers requires significantly less hardware than on virtual machines.
+However, for running large applications or databases that require multiple machines, virtual machines would be a better choice.